 - One novel must be a modern classic.

-- One novel must be a recent prize winner (Man Booker, Costa or Pulitzer).
+- One novel must be a recent prize winner (Man Booker, Costa or Pulitzer), this includes the short and long list.
 “Recent” means ten years or less.

 - The other five novels are ‘open options’.
 Students could pick a novel from the previous lists, but they can also pick literary novels which are not on these lists.

 - Every orange labeled novel needs to be ‘compensated’ by a blue or purple novel.